UnconnectedBedna/shrink-backup/README.md

 <br>

 #### `--fix` (Broken pipe)
 Add `--fix` to your options if a backup fails during `rsync` with a "broken pipe" error.
-You can also _manually add_ `[extra space]` instead of using `-a` to solve this.<br>
+You can also _manually add_ `[extra space]` instead of using `-a` to solve this.

+**Example:** `sudo shrink-backup -Ua --fix /path/to/backup.img`

 The reason it happens is because `rsync` normally deletes files during the backup, not creating a file-list > removing files from img before starting to copy.<br>
-So if you have removed and added new data on the system you backup from, there is a risk `rsync` tries to copy the new data before deleting data from the img.<br>
+So if you have removed and added new data on the system you backup from, there is a risk `rsync` tries to copy the new data before deleting data from the img, hence completely filling the img.

-Using `--fix` makes `rsync` create a file-list and delete the files before backup.
+Using `--fix` makes `rsync` create a file-list and delete data **before** starting to transfer new data.
 This also means the backup takes a little longer.<br>
 Having a "broken pipe" error during backup has in my experience never broken an img backup after either using `--fix` (can be used in combination with `-a`) or adding `[extra space]` while updating the backup with `-U`.

-**Example:** `sudo shrink-backup -Ua --fix /path/to/backup.img`
 <br>
 <br>

 #### `--loop` (Loop img file)
-Use `--loop` to loop an img file to your `/dev`.<br>
+Use `--loop` to loop an img file to your `/dev`.

+**Example:** `sudo shrink-backup --loop /path/to/backup.img`

 If used in combination with `[extra space]` the amount in MiB will be added to the **IMG FILE** NOT any partition.<br>
-With this you can run for example run `sudo gparted /dev/loop0` (if you have a graphical interface) to manually manage the img partitions in a graphical interface.<br>
+With this you can for example run `sudo gparted /dev/loop0` (if you have a graphical interface) to manually manage the img partitions in a graphical interface with `gparted`.<br>
-If you added `[extra space]` this will then show up as unpartitioned space at the end of the device.<br>
+If you added `[extra space]` this will then show up as unpartitioned space at the end of the device.

+**Example:** `sudo shrink-backup --loop /path/to/backup.img 1024`

-This functionality works on any linux system, just use the script on any img file anywhere available to the computer.<br>
+This functionality works on any linux system, just use the script on any img file anywhere available to the computer.

-To remove the loop: `sudo losetup -d /dev/loop0`, change `loop0` to the correct `dev` it got looped to. `lsblk /dev/loop*` if you forgot the location after using `--mount`
+To remove the loop: `sudo losetup -d /dev/loop0`, change `loop0` to the correct `dev` it got looped to.<br>

-**Example:** `sudo shrink-backup --loop /path/to/backup.img`
+To remind yourself: `lsblk /dev/loop*` if you forgot the location after using `--mount`
 <br>
 <br>

 #### `--f2fs` (Convert `ext4` into `f2fs` on img file)
-ONLY use this for **CONVERTING** filesystem on img file, **if you already have `f2fs` on your root, do not use this option,** the script will detect what filesystem is used on `root` and act accordingly.
+ONLY use this for **CONVERTING** filesystem on img file, **if you already have `f2fs` on your root, do not use this option.**<br>
+The script will detect what filesystem is used on `root` and act accordingly.<br>
-Only supported with new backups, not when using `-U`.<br>
+Only supported with new backups, not when using `-U`.

-Autoexpansion at boot is not supported for `f2fs` (there is no way of resizing a mounted `f2fs` filesystem, unlike `ext4`) so resizing root partition have to be made manually after writing img to sd-card.<br>
+Autoexpansion at boot is not supported for `f2fs` (there is no way of resizing a mounted `f2fs` filesystem, unlike with `ext4`) so resizing root partition have to be made manually after writing img to sd-card.<br>
-Resize operations (when updating backup with `-U`) is not available for `f2fs` as of now.
+Resize operations (when updating backup with `-U`) is not available for `f2fs` _as of now_.

 The script will make backups of `fstab` & `cmdline.txt` into `fstab.shrink-backup.bak` & `cmdline.txt.shrink-backup.bak` on the img.<br>
 It will then change from `ext4` to `f2fs` in `fstab` & `cmdline.txt` and add `discard` to the options on the `root` partition in `fstab`.